dgaydukov/cert-aws/sa/files/sa.md

 * cost optimization - avoiding un-needed costs

 ###### What is DevOps
 DevOps is implementation of agile to ops team.
-Before agile developers write code and throw it to ops team.
-After agile developers started to make more changes, but ops still take a lot of time to go to prod.
+Before agile, developers write code and throw it to ops team.
+After agile, developers started to make more changes, but ops still take a lot of time to go to prod.
 Basic concepts of DevOps are:
 * Infrastructure as code (TerraForm or CloudFormation) - treat infrastructure the same way developers treat code
 * ci/cd pipeline (Jenkins or CodeCommit/CodeBuild/CodeDeploy/CodePipeline) - enable the automated deployment of production-ready application code.